GregTrevellick/TrivialApisForIDE/src/Trivial.Ui.NumericTrivia/VsmpAssets/README.md

 [GitHubRepoPullRequestsURL]: https://github.com/GregTrevellick/TrivialApisForIDE/pulls
 [VSMarketplaceUrl]: https://marketplace.visualstudio.com/items?itemName=GregTrevellick.NumericTrivia#review-details

-A light-hearted and meaningless extension that displays a random number-related fact / piece of trivia when opening and/or closing a solution file.
+A light-hearted and meaningless extension that displays a random number-related fact / piece of trivia when opening a solution file.

 - Impress your geek peers or bore your spouse/kids with your new found nerdy numerical knowledge.